Adonis-Dulaurent/TNAH_APP1_Wikidata/README.md

 ## Instruction :

-- 1. Open your terminal :
+- 1. Open your terminal.

 - 2. Install the latest version of python Python :
     - `sudo apt-get install python3`.